9dots/9dots.io-pages/OJ8iMiY.md

 	- For instructions on how to download programs to the robot check out this [wiki](http://www.9dots.io/9dots/OiQoYL1).

 ## Extension
-For students that finish early, a brief explain about the importance of repeatability for robotics.
+For students that finish early, explain about the importance of repeatability for robotics.

 1. Discuss reasons why the Mindstorm robots can be inconsistent.
 	- Battery life can change the angles of turns